Bountiful Juvenile DUI Defense Lawyer

 - Alcohol Restrictions: If the driver is under 21 and has an alcohol related conviction, they will be subject to an alcohol restriction for a set period of time, depending on their offense:

 - Per Se DUI – 2 years

 - Alcohol Related Reckless Driving – 2 years

-- Conviction for an Ignition Interlock Device Violation – 3 years
+- A conviction for an Ignition Interlock Device Violation – 3 years

-- Conviction for an Alcohol Restricted Driver Violation – 3 years
+- A conviction for an Alcohol Restricted Driver Violation – 3 years

 - DUI with refusal to submit to chemical testing – 5 years

 - Second Conviction for DUI – 10 years

 - Second Conviction for Alcohol Related Reckless Driving – 10 years

 - Second refusal to submit to chemical testing within 10 years of first offense – 10 years